IlliaKondratiuk/UI-Automation-26-exercises/TESTCASES.md

 # Test Case 22: Add to cart from Recommended items

+Located in Product-catalog.feature.
+Apart from dividing it into two smaller scenarios, nothing was changed

 # Test Case 23: Verify address details in checkout page

+Located in Placing-order.feature.

 # Test Case 24: Download Invoice after purchase order

+Located in Placing-order.feature.
+The registration steps have been replaced by logging in as they are covered in TC 15.

 # Test Case 25: Verify Scroll Up using 'Arrow' button and Scroll Down functionality

+Located in UI-interactions.feature.

 # Test Case 26: Verify Scroll Up without 'Arrow' button and Scroll Down functionality

+Located in UI-interactions.feature.